Skip to main content

 Lightning Talks

-Lightning Talks will be held from 11:10 a.m. to 12:05 p.m. on April 2 in the McCormick Auditorium at Norris University Center on the Evanston campus.
+Lightning Talks will be held on April 8 in the McCormick Auditorium at Norris University Center on the Evanston campus.
+All submission materials are due by February 26, 2024.

 Eligibility

-Undergraduate and graduate students from all disciplines at Northwestern are eligible to present a Lightning Talk.
+Graduate and undergraduate students from all disciplines at Northwestern are eligible to present a Lightning Talk.

 Submission Materials